r-craig73/triangles_ruby/README.md

 ## Description

-Take as input three side lengths and return whether the result will be either an equilateral, isoceles, scalene or NO triangle.
+Take as input three side lengths and return whether the result will be either an equilateral, isosceles, scalene or NO triangle.

 ## Specifications